DongyoonKim-Roy/AndroidNote/Shared References.md

 }
 ```
 - `sharedPreferences = getSharedPreferences("NoteData", Context.MODE_PRIVATE)`
-  - `NoteData` : Name of the preference file.
+  - `"NoteData"` : Name of the preference file.
 Multiple file can be created with different names.
   - `Context.MODE_PRIVATE` : Ensures that the file is **accessible only by your application**.
 - `val sharedEdit = sharedPreferences.edit()`
   - `sharedPrefefences.edit()` : creates an instance of `SharedPreferences.Editor`.